matteoamorth/licence-plate-gate/README.md

 License plate and character recognition are performed using machine learning models trained with different datasets:

-- **Plate Detection Model**: Trained to identify the presence of license plates in images, even if the captured area is wide.
+- **Plate Detection Model**: it is a model trained to identify the presence of license plates in images, even if the captured area is wide.
-- **Character Recognition Model**: Trained to recognize characters within a defined plate area.
+- **Character Recognition Model**: it is a model trained to recognize characters within a defined plate area.
+T

-The sources used to train the two neural networks are avaiable in the `datasets` folders.
+The sources used to train the Plate Detection Model are avaiable in the `datasets` folders.

+The Character Recognition Model relies on keras `OCR (Optical Character Recognition)` library.
 ### ⚙️ Configurations

 The software provided in this project allow to select different solutions based on the hardware constraints.
 There are four possible alternatives.

-#### 1. All on board (offline mode)
+#### 1. All on board (stand alone mode)

-In the offline mode, plate detection, characters recognition, record evaluation and actuation are performed on the device stand-alone.
+In the stand alone mode, plate detection, characters recognition, record evaluation and actuation are performed on the edge-device.

 **Key features**

 ➕ Configure a single device without a server.

-➕ Connection is not requested.
+➕ Connection is not critical.

 ➖ Higher hardware specs required.